cdepage/zerodep/docs/address/normalize.md

 - normalize incorrect abbreviations & misspellings (e.g. pob => PO BOX)
 - convert unabbreviated values to preferred values (e.g. department => DEPT)
 - strip unnecessary characters and punctuation
+- throws an error if the address is longer than 200 characters

 Normalization is done in accordance with USPS and Canada Post addressing standards.